 Let's Get Cooking!

 Flageolet beans are the star of this dish.
 Flageolet beans originated from France, but are now commonly grown in California.
-They are pick just before full maturity and are a light green color due to being dried in the shade.
-The are small in size and resemble a kidney bean.
+They are picked just before full maturity and are a light green color due to being dried in the shade.
+They are small in size and resemble a kidney bean.
 When cooked they have a soft bite and a creamy texture.

 Place beans in 2 inches of water in the slow cooker